jenting/cert-base64-encode-go/README.md

-# cert-base64-encode-go

-Base64 encode certificate by golang
+An example to encode certificate with base64 using golang.